1980s photo of the farm

 Our Wedding Day September 6, 2020

 The farm was bought in 2018, with the house dating back to the 1900s.
 Up until the 1990s, the space was used as a hay field for cattle.
+There is not much history on this particular plot of land, but the small town of Ashville has much to tell.

 The farm consists of 6.5 acres, with four acres originally fenced in.
 An additional acre was fenced in during summer of 2020.
 During the first year, a new fence was installed around the original four acres and a large 20x60 foot garden was planted.
 Two senior horses, Simon and Dave, were the first to move to the property, calling the land home.
 Shortly after, a small flock of sheep and chickens were added, completing our little farm.
 The farm rapidly grew, adding more sheep, milk goats, and several species of poultry including turkeys and guinea fowl.